John-Nagle/lslutils/npc/README.md

 route, a 90 degree left or right turn from the original path, a forward section, and a turn back to the original path.
 This gets us past simple obstacles.

-If the simple approach fails, we try a classic A* algorithm, using a grid around the area of difficulty.
-This is slow, but A* is guaranteed to find a path if one exists.
+If the simple approach fails, we need a real maze-solving algorithm.
+A* was coded, but it's too expensive.
+Its breadth-first serch visits most of the squares on the grid.
+Examining a square is expensive; it costs us a lslGetStaticPath call (which we might skip) and about 15 llCastRay calls.

+This led to a "follow the wall" maze solver.
+This creates a grid, heads for the goal, and if it hits an obstacle, follows the edge of the obstacle until an open path to the destination appears.
+This tests relatively few irrelevant points.
+But the paths that come out are far from optimal.

+So we have to apply a path straightener.
+Remove all collinear points.
+Try, for each non-endpoint, a short-cut route which bypasses that point.
+Repeat until no improvement.

 All this planning is done before character movement starts.
-It takes about 0.5 to 3 seconds.
+It takes about 0.5 to 5 seconds, depending on path length and clutter.

 ### Path following